Log out?

 Preparing the Database

 We’ll start by preparing a database for this and other SQLXML-related exercises.
-You can use any database which is accessible via JDBC drivers, though we’ll be using “H2” since it is extremely simple to get up and running and requires no configuration.
-If you do not have H2 installed, you can find it here: http://www.h2database.com/html/main.html.
+You can use any database that is accessible via JDBC drivers, we will be using the H2 database.

-We can provide values for the user name and password if we wish to change them, but for this tutorial, we’ll leave them at their defaults (“sa” and blank).
-The one field we’ll need to modify is the “JDBC URL,” which is the unique URL and name for our database instance: jdbc:h2:tcp://localhost/~/tutorial
+We can provide values for the user name and password if we wish to change them, but for this tutorial, we’ll leave them at their defaults – sa for the user name and leave password blank.

 CREATE TABLE PEOPLE(